 There is no need to set your display up with a timer or anything that will regulate when it turns on & off.
 The Lights on the River volunteers will go around before & after the event each day to turn then on & off.
 This also gives us an opportunity to inspect each one to be sure it looks just right.

-During the hours that the event is running, 5pm to 9pm December 15th through 23rd, Lights on the River will have maintenance people available to make sure your display stays the way that you left them.
+During the hours that the event is running, 5pm to 9pm, Lights on the River will have maintenance staff available to make sure your display stays the way that you left them.
 We ask that if there’s something wrong with your display that you’d like to work on, please do not drive out to it and park at it during the event hours.
 This can cause traffic congestion & confusion.
 Please check in with the volunteers at the booth, and they will direct you where you can park.
 Our staff can then walk out to your display with you to ensure safety and also give you a hand with the display repairs.